-Today I will be sharing with you my favourite via ferratas I have done, which are good for intermediate level adventurers.
+Today I will be sharing with you my favorite via ferratas, all of which I have personally done, that is good for intermediate-level adventurers.

-Before I get to it though, just a quick reminder to you all.
-Plan well in advance and always carry proper equipment, if you are going to tackle an iron path.
+Before I get to it though just a quick reminder to you all.
+Plan well in advance and always carry proper equipment if you are going to tackle an iron path.
 If you’ve never done one before then jump to my beginner’s guide!

 Although undertaking a via ferrata doesn’t require any prior climbing experience, don’t underestimate the exposure you will face along these routes.

 Almost on every via ferrata there is always at least one memorial plaque, with the names of the victims, who have fallen to their deaths.
-Too often I have seen daredevils with nothing else but running shoes on their feet, no harness, and no helmet.
-Do not be one of them please!
+Too often have I seen daredevils with nothing else but running shoes on their feet, no harness, and no helmet.
+Do not be one of them, please!

 1. Via ferrata Marino Bianchi

 This used to be a very busy iron path thanks to the lift system that used to run all the way to the saddle.
-Since the lift closed in 2016, significantly prolonging the approach time, the traffic slowed down a lot.
+Since the lift closed in 2016, which significantly prolonged the approach time, the traffic lessened a lot.

-Located nearby and slightly easier than via ferrata Marino Bianchi) is via ferrata Ivano Dibona.
-It’s certainly more popular than its bigger brother and they can both be done in conjunction with this one seems to attract more visitors, but believe me when I say this: Marino Bianchi should not be missed!
+Located nearby (and slightly easier than via ferrata Marino Bianchi) is via ferrata Ivano Dibona.
+It’s certainly more popular than its bigger brother and they can both be done in conjunction with one another but believe me when I say this: Marino Bianchi should not be missed!

-Giro in Italian means a loop and as the name suggests via ferrata Giro Del Sorapiss circuits around the Sorapiss mountains range.
+Giro in Italian means loop and as the name suggests via ferrata Giro Del Sorapiss circuits around the Sorapiss mountain range.
 It’s a true endurance test, both physically and mentally.

-Proper preparation, some decent map reading skills and an adventurous spirit are a must have, if you want to tackle this route.
-Expect a long day – 8 hours minimum.
-The best is to plan an overnight stay in the Vandelli mountain refuge, from where the circuit begins, ideally before and after the completion.
+Proper preparation, some decent map-reading skills, and an adventurous spirit are must-have if you want to tackle this route.
+Expect a long day – 8 hours minimum (12 hours likely).
+The best is to plan an overnight stay in the Vandelli mountain refuge, from where the circuit begins, ideally before and after you complete the route.

-The whole loop actually consist of three separate via ferratas. if you are not up for the challenge, you can only choose to do the first one along the route – via ferrata Alfonso Vandelli (pictured above).
+The whole loop actually consists of three separate via ferratas.
+If you are not up for the challenge, you can only choose to do the first one along the route – via ferrata Alfonso Vandelli (pictured above).

 For more details and photos from the via ferrata Giro del Sorapiss click the link.

-3. Via ferrata Delle Scalette (aka Torre di Toblin)
+4. Via ferrata Delle Scalette (Torre di Toblin)

 My own ambition put me at the trailhead of this via ferrata within my first week in the Dolomites.
-Full of enthusiasm and a little bit too flippantly i decided to put myself against the challenge and chose via ferrata Torre Di Toblin as my first ever via ferrata I would do.
+Full of enthusiasm and a little bit too flippantly, I decided to put myself against the challenge and chose via ferrata Torre Di Toblin as my first ever via ferrata.

-I can tell you now that my enthusiasm quickly curbed, even though you probably can’t tell from my happy look on the photo above.
-The victorious smile came after getting to the top in one piece.
+I can tell you now that my enthusiasm quickly curbed even though you probably can’t tell from my happy look in the photo above.
+That victorious smile came after getting to the top in one piece.

-For anyone who climbs, this wouldn’t have been scary, but for me, who has never spent a day of her life in a climbing gym before, it was a real challenge.
-Even though climbing experience isn’t required to scramble along the via ferratas, in this case it would had definitely come in handy.
+For anyone who climbs, this wouldn’t have been scary but for me, who has never spent a day of her life in a climbing gym before, it was a real challenge.
+Even though the climbing experience isn’t required to scramble along via ferratas, in this case, it would have definitely come in handy.

 You will need a good head for heights and ladder climbing experience.
-Perched on a rung of a ladder, mounted to a rock wall, a few hundred meters above a gully should sound to you as appealing as watching the most recent Netflix flick.
+Perched on a rung of a ladder, mounted to a cliff face, a few hundred meters above a gully should sound to you as appealing as sitting in your pajamas watching Netflix.

 I have a whole article dedicated to via ferrata Merlone.
 If you are interested in tackling it, make sure to check it out!